Mendota Trail

 The Mendota Trail is a 12.5 mile multi-purpose rail trail in the United States.
 Located in southwestern Virginia, the trail runs from Bristol to Mendota, Virginia in Washington County.

 Travelling from Bristol at about 1700 feet of elevation, the trail climbs about 400 feet to its highest point, then drops 800 feet through The Cut and Wolf Run Gorge to Mendota.
 Along the way, the trail passes the old railroad stops at Walkers Mountain (later called Haskell Station), Benhams, Leonard, Phillips Switch, Abrams Falls, crosses the North Fork of the Holston River and ends at Mendota.

 The trail features four access points: Bristol, Benhams, Little Wolf Run Road and Mendota trailheads.
 See Trail Map.

 The trail accommodates hikers, runners and cyclists, crossing 17 restored trestles, various creeks including Abrams and Wolf Run, and the North Fork of the Holston River.
-Two additional trestles that originally existed along this railroad route were removed in the 1990's by Virginia Department of Transportation (VDOT) to facilitate road projects at the time.
+Two additional trestles that originally existed along this railroad route were removed in the 1990s by Virginia Department of Transportation (VDOT) to facilitate road projects at the time.
 Starting at the Bristol trailhead, the first half mile is paved, and the remaining 12 miles consists of a fine gravel/ chat surface.

 Future plans include extending the trail 3.5 miles from the Bristol trailhead at I-81 to Bristol's Cumberland Square Park and to create a 1.5 mile spur hiking trail from Phillips to Abrams Falls.

 The trail is for recreational use, but it is also used to host numerous local events and races such as the Mendota Trail Cut to the Chase 5K & 1 Mile Run/Walk, Mendota 5K River Run & Mile, Kiss the Gravel Bike Ride, and the Yeti 50, Yeti 100.